beiji-ma/matrixone-internals/docs/chapter_4_local_b_trees_and_memory_index.md

 It's common for newcomers to panic when trace logs say: `Executing full scan on table lxbo_XXXX`.

 But this is **not** what it seems.
-In many cases, this message simply indicates a bulk load or prefetch operation — triggered by a query that intentionally lacks filtering (e.g., `list bus * * *`).
+In many cases, this message simply indicates a bulk load or prefetch operation — triggered by a query that intentionally lacks filtering (e.g., `temp query bus * * *`).

 The goal isn’t to “scan” in the SQL sense, but to populate the **local B-Tree index** for subsequent in-memory evaluation.